Abdel Fattah el-Sisi: Political opposition

-Personal life
+Personal life and public image

-Unlike Hosni Mubarak, el-Sisi is protective of the privacy of his family, even though two of his sons hold positions in the government.
+Unlike Hosni Mubarak, Sisi is protective of the privacy of his family, even though two of his sons hold positions in the government.
 He is married to his cousin Entissar Amer, and is the father of three sons and one daughter.
 One of his sons is married to the daughter of former Egyptian army chief Mahmoud Hegazy.

-El-Sisi comes from a religious family and frequently quotes Quranic verses during informal conversations; El-Sisi's wife wears the hijab, though usually a casual kind that covers the hair but not the neck.
-El-Sisi is known to be quiet and is often called the Quiet General.
+Sisi comes from a religious family and frequently quotes Quranic verses during informal conversations; Sisi's wife wears the hijab, though usually a casual kind that covers the hair but not the neck.
+Sisi is known to be quiet and is often called the Quiet General.
 Even as a young man he was often called "General Sisi" due to his perceived orderly demeanor.

-According to Sherifa Zuhur, a professor at the War College, when el-Sisi attended, many American officers expressed doubts that Muslims could be democratic.
-El-Sisi disputed this opinion; he and others were critical of decisions made in Iraq and Libya.
-El-Sisi wrote his term paper at the War College on democracy and its applications in the Middle East.
+According to Sherifa Zuhur, a professor at the War College, when Sisi attended, many American officers expressed doubts that Muslims could be democratic.
+Sisi disputed this opinion; he and others were critical of decisions made in Iraq and Libya.
+Sisi wrote his term paper at the War College on democracy and its applications in the Middle East.
 In his paper, he argues in favour of democracy based on its past successes.
-Zuhur also had the impression that el-Sisi supported a gradual move towards pluralism.
+Zuhur also had the impression that Sisi supported a gradual move towards pluralism.
 While at the War College, Sisi sometimes led Friday prayers at the local mosque.

-Sisi described himself as "a doctor whose diagnoses are sought after by top philosophers and prominent world leaders."
+Sisi described himself as "a doctor whose diagnoses are sought after by top philosophers and prominent world leaders".
+Upon his ascension to the presidency, Sisi's public persona was characterized by British newspaper The Guardian as one marked by "calmness and piety with a mixture of austerity and warmth".

+In 2013, Sisi became one of the most popular political figures in Egypt.
+Since becoming president his popularity has slowly decreased, with him being labeled authoritarian by several individuals.
+His economic policies, including the increasing price of the United States dollar, first in 2016, then in the early 2020s has been scrutinised.
+Sisi's handling of the Gaza war has also been criticised by some figures, specifically his refusal to let Palestinian refugees enter Egypt.

+His administration was scrutinized even more during the Global March to Gaza movement in June 2025, when Egyptian border guards got into violent clashes with them after refusing their entry, attracting further criticism internationally and domestically.
+Sisi has been nicknamed "the Mexican" by Egyptians critical of his leadership, owing to the similarity between his name and the word "El-Meksiki", and also in reference to Joe Biden erroneously calling Sisi the president of Mexico.